 By 768 AD, Charlamagne had conquered almost the entirety of the area known today as France and Germany.
 But upon his passing, his sons started squabbling, arguing over the region of Alsace and many other disputed lands in the middle.

 For French people, William the Conqueror who conquered England in 1066, is French!
-Duc William of Normandy came across the English Channel from the west coast of France.
+Duc Guillaume of Normandy came across the English Channel from the west coast of France.
 He went to England leaving his wife and children behind in Normandy, as he fought and solidified his hold on England.

 William didn’t speak much English, so the language of the (English) court was French, a tradition that his descendants continued for centuries.
 As such, approximately 45% of words in English are rooted in French.
 (Launching into English without attempting to speak French however, remains a taboo in France.)
 You can read more fun quotes about the rivalry between the British and French here.

-17. Other languages than French
+17. France had many regional languages other than French

 The English may have been learning to speak French, but at the time not all the people in France did.
 At the time, people spoke the language of their region.